Damaged Intellectuals'

 The Damaged Intellectuals' Therapeutic Association (DITA) is the brainchild of Dr. Michael Merrill, who realized during COVID that he missed having group discussions on intellectual topics.
 Of course, few of us reach the level of a true intellectual, which is why the adjective "Damaged" is added on.
 The purpose is companionship, which, in the setting of the social isolation of COVID, seemed to be therapeutic.

 DITA meets every few weeks.
-The core meetings are by invitation only, but occasionally we have meetings open to the public.
 Topics in the past have included:

 Is civility decreasing in America?